jan-cieslik/cancer_informatics/docs/learning_R/ggplot_geometries.md

 The code above passes the mappings to the `ggplot()` function, which can be a time-saving technique, particularly when adding multiple layers to your plot.
 By passing the mappings to ` ggplot()`, you can avoid specifying the aesthetics in each individual layer.
-Any other layers that you add to the plot will be automatically impacted by the mappings passed to the `ggplot()` function.

 Furthermore, besides the aesthetic mappings applied globally, it is also possible to add supplementary mappings within each geom.
 This enables you to make specific local changes to a particular geom layer.